10 High-Leverage Substack Projects to Start the New Year Strong

 8. Do a Financial Deep Clean đ§Œ

-Fall is a great time to catch up on the unsexy but essential stuff like organizing your books, cleaning up your transactions, and making sure youâre ready for tax season before it sneaks up on you.
+The new year is a great time to catch up on the unsexy but essential stuff like organizing your books, cleaning up your transactions, and making sure youâre ready for tax season before it turns into a panicked rush.

 If youâve been putting off setting up a simple system, nowâs the time.
 Good bookkeeping isnât just for accountants; it helps you make smarter decisions, stay stress-free, and treat your Substack like the business it is.